velocityzen/fsu/readme.md

 ## pattern
 You must use `{#}` pattern in filename and path.
 All `#` characters will be change with counter for existing files.
 Number of `#` means padding for unique counter

-If we run first example several times filenames will be
+If we run second example several times filenames will be
 ```
 text.txt
 text_001.txt